learn-co-curriculum/phase-1-intro-to-context/README.md

 You should be guided by the tests as you work through the lab, but to help make the tests easier to read, we've also provided the _signatures_ of the functions below.
 A function _signature_ is the function name, the arguments it expects, and what the function returns.
+Pay close attention to the description of each function's expected behavior.

 ### `createEmployeeRecord`